doanduyhai/ThymeLeafDemo/README.markdown

 The default users are "ddoan/password" but you can change it in the applicationContext-security.xml file

 - All examples can be accessed by the URL http://127.0.0.1:8080/ThymeleafDemo/example[N] where [N] ranges from 1 to 7

+Note: there is currently no "Logout" link to log out from the application.
+The security layer & login feature have been added to illustrate ThymeLeaf integration with Spring Security.
+To logout properly, you can just type http://127.0.0.1:8080/ThymeleafDemo/logout